-The braid in her stomach unwound into a strands of dread as she watched him swing the door open and storm out into the night.
-Beside herself, she could only stand there in stunned silence, hand clasped at her breastbone and tears stinging her eyes.
+The braid in her stomach unwound into strands of dread as she watched him swing the door open and storm out into the night.
+Beside herself, she could only stand there in stunned silence, hand on her breastbone and tears stinging her eyes.

 “Is it safe to come out now?” came a tentative voice from somewhere in the back.

-Suddenly remembering Jason was here, she spun around in complete mortification.
+Suddenly remembering Jason was still there, she spun around in complete mortification.
 “Yes, of course.
 I’m so sorry.
 We just had a little...miscommunication.”

 “Sounds like more than that to me,” Jason contended mildly.
 “Maybe I should go.”